berdav/qemu-rpi-gpio/README.md

 # echo in >/sys/class/gpio/direction
 ```

-The main commands in the `virtual-gpio` application are:
+The main commands in the `qemu-rpi-gpio` application are:

 | command     | description                             | example |
 |-------------|-----------------------------------------|---------|